 It is a milestone that we’ve been looking forward to since the first day we embarked on this journey.
-Research is great, and talking with newsroom leaders and practitioners across the USA and Canada is always something that we crave; but now is the time that the proverbial rubber hits the road.
+Research is great, and talking with newsroom leaders and practitioners across the USA and Canada is always something we crave, but now is when the proverbial rubber hits the road.

 In the meantime, we would like to get you behind the scenes and talk to you about our newsroom market database.

 We’re building a product for local newsrooms and member-driven media.
-Therefore, it makes a lot of sense for us to get a better view of the ecosystem out there.
+Therefore, it makes sense for us to get a better view of the ecosystem out there.

-We are fortunate enough that there is a lot of research coming out regarding “news deserts”, the rise of nonprofit newsrooms, and the emergence of journalism-creators.
+Fortunately, a lot of research is coming out regarding “news deserts,” the rise of nonprofit newsrooms, and the emergence of journalism creators.
 However, there are still good questions out there that need to be answered.

-All the above organizations are the result of a massive transformation in the news business.
+All the above organizations result from a massive transformation in the news business.
 Disruption in business models brings rapid changes in the industry, and this evolution—that’s still in the making—isn’t fully documented.

-At Qurio, we’re on a mission to serve all these segments, while helping small and medium-sized newsrooms.
-And that’s where we find the most difficulty; in mapping this landscape that’s under massive organizational, commercial, and technological evolution.
+At Qurio, we’re on a mission to serve all these segments while helping small and medium-sized newsrooms.
+And that’s where we find the most difficulty; in mapping this landscape under massive organizational, commercial, and technological evolution.

-No matter what, investing in this database means a lot to us.
-Primarily because we feel that it is one of the most direct ways to contribute to the news & media community with some unique insights.
+No matter what, investing in this database means a lot to us primarily because it is one of the most direct ways to contribute to the news & media community with some unique insights.

 Now, let us guide you through our process: